paulEtse/PIR/readme.md

 # Attack detection model
+Attack detection tool in the two-tank benchmark
 ## requirements
 > Matlab 2019<br>
 > Simulink

-## To run this model
+## Execution
 ```
-> open the project folder in matlab
+ open the project folder in matlab
-> run the file run.m
+ run the file run.m
-> configure the simulation with the value of T1 leak rate, T2 leak rate etc.
+ configure the simulation with the value of T1 leak rate, T2 leak rate etc.
-> run the simulation by clicking on the lauch button
+ run the simulation by clicking on the lauch button
 ```
 You can see the outputs in a scope the bloc residual circuits of the benchmark